queue-miscreant/neovimpv/README.md

 TODOs
 -----

-- Improve sending keys
+- Improve sending keys to mpv
 - Folds?
 - Play by searching selection (or line) for URL
 - Close invisible players
-- Occasionally, getting video data fails
-- youtube search results pasted in originating buffer